MIF25: THE HERDS

 From the creators of the globally popular Little Amal, THE HERDS is a collection of over 70 life-sized animal puppets, who are taking an epic 20,000km journey across Africa and Europe, starting in the Congo and travelling towards the Arctic Circle.
 It’s a very literal representation of what will happen to animals and wildlife as their natural habitats become unlivable.

 To reduce the work’s impact on the planet, all of the puppets are made from cardboard.
 They are both spectacular in aesthetic and engineering.
-However, the puppets are truly brought to life by the brilliant puppeteers; in each city THE HERD passes through, local participants and volunteers are welcomed into the world of puppetry as they learn how to become their animal.
+However, the puppets are truly brought to life by the brilliant puppeteers; in each city THE HERDS passes through, local participants and volunteers are welcomed into the world of puppetry as they learn how to become their animal.

+Witness an escaped giraffe on Market Street and a hungry baboon on Exchange Square.
+Each displaced animal has been left searching for a new home, with nowhere to stay.
 Although the message behind the piece can have a bleak and stark interpretation, there is a real emphasis on the collective effort needed to fight the climate crisis.
 It is a real moment for collective reflection as well as a sobering reminder of the scale of the crisis we all face.

 Part of Manchester International Festival